Astrocast/astronode-arduino-library/README.md

 # astronode-arduino-library
-Arduino Library for the Astronode S. It also includes a "Hello World" example.
+Arduino Library for the Astronode S.

 [![Lint library](https://github.com/Astrocast/astronode-arduino-library/actions/workflows/lint_library.yml/badge.svg)](https://github.com/Astrocast/astronode-arduino-library/actions/workflows/lint_library.yml)
 [![Build examples](https://github.com/Astrocast/astronode-arduino-library/actions/workflows/build_examples.yml/badge.svg)](https://github.com/Astrocast/astronode-arduino-library/actions/workflows/build_examples.yml)

 # Examples

+Use the examples below as reference designs to develop your own application using the astronode-arduino-library.

 ## hello_Astronode
 This sketch enqueues a single message in Astronode S queue.
 It checks periodically if a new event is available.
 If a "satellite acknowledge" event is received, a new message is enqueued in the module.